-33. With reference to the Panel's previous finding, the SPO submits that Mr Thaçi's detention remains proportional and reasonable, especially in light of the continuing reasonable progressing of the proceedings.68
+34. With reference to the Panel's previous finding, the SPO submits that Mr Thaçi's detention remains proportional and reasonable, especially in light of the continuing reasonable progressing of the proceedings.68

-34. The Panel recalls that the reasonableness of an accused's continued detention must be assessed on the facts of each case and according to its special features.69 The special features in this case include: (i) Mr Thaçi's influence and authority; (ii) his knowledge of the charges and the evidence against him, and a possibly lengthy prison sentence; (iii) the risk that Mr Thaçi would obstruct SC proceedings; (iv) the risk of committing, instigating, or assisting further crimes; (v) the fact that restrictive measures on release are not sufficient to mitigate risks; (vi) the gravity and the complexity of the charges against Mr Thaçi; and (vii) the fact that the trial is underway, demonstrating reasonable progression of proceedings.70
+35. The Panel recalls that the reasonableness of an accused's continued detention must be assessed on the facts of each case and according to its special features.69 The special features in this case include: (i) Mr Thaçi's influence and authority; (ii) his knowledge of the charges and the evidence against him, and a possibly lengthy prison sentence; (iii) the risk that Mr Thaçi would obstruct SC proceedings; (iv) the risk of committing, instigating, or assisting further crimes; (v) the fact that restrictive measures on release are not sufficient to mitigate risks; (vi) the gravity and the complexity of the charges against Mr Thaçi; and (vii) the fact that the trial is underway, demonstrating reasonable progression of proceedings.70

-35. In light of the circumstances discussed above, and the fact that risks of obstructing the proceedings and of committing further crimes continue to exist - neither of which can be sufficiently mitigated by the application of reasonable
+36. In light of the circumstances discussed above, and the fact that risks of obstructing the proceedings and of committing further crimes continue to exist -

-KSC-BC-2020-06 13 December 2024
+KSC-BC-2020-06 13 February 2025

-68 SPO Submissions, paras 27-29 referring to Seventeenth Detention Decision, paras 36-37.
+68 SPO Submissions, paras 27-29. referring to Seventeenth Eighteenth Detention Decision, paras 36-37.